 It’s a good and widely respected book that explains Bitcoin and blockchain basics in a straightforward, approachable way.

-Also, if you prefer a more interactive learning experience, UPay blog uploads detailed articles that cover the necessities.
+Also, if you prefer a more interactive learning experience, the UPay blog uploads detailed articles that cover the necessities.
 It makes it easy to get familiar with basic crypto concepts.

 It is better to focus on Bitcoin and Ethereum at first because these two are the foundational projects that have greatly influenced the entire ecosystem.